February 21 – February 27, 2022

 GatorCare members can receive support for eating disorders through Talkspace.
 Members 18+ can receive free and unlimited online counseling and psychiatry services, and members 13+ can receive free counseling services.

-GatorCare Members at the Tier 1 level can access eating disorder counseling services through New Directions Behavioral Health.
+GatorCare Members at the Tier 1 level can access eating disorder counseling services through Lucet Behavioral Health (Formerly known as New Directions).
 Use the online portal to select your specific plan or call 866-287-9569 to find a provider near you.

 Discover GatorCare’s nutrition resource library, including challenges, recipes, and presentations.
 One presentation, Mindful Eating, focuses on creating a healthy relationship with food.